Donnie Yen: Martial arts history, style and philosophy

 Near the end of 2007, Yen added a new martial arts system to his arsenal.
 He was offered the role of Wing Chun grandmaster and mentor of film star Bruce Lee, Ip Man, in a 2008 film named after the grandmaster.
 He worked hard and studied Wing Chun under Ip Man's eldest son, Ip Chun, for 9 months before tackling the role.
 Ip Chun has since praised Yen for his effort, his skills as a martial artist, and his ability to grasp the full concept of Wing Chun much faster than anyone else he has taught.
+With the huge success of the Ip Man films both critically and commercially, Yen has been credited by many for contributing to the popularisation of Wing Chun in China.

-Yen believes that combining many martial arts together will produce the most effective and harmonious style.
+Yen believes that combining many martial arts together produces the most effective and harmonious style.
 Yen has said, "When you watch my films, you're feeling my heart."
 He believes in practical combat, and in his opinion, MMA is the most authentic type of practical combat.

 Yen was a rebel in his youth due to the huge expectations and pressures from his parents, as his mother is the founder of the Chinese Wushu Research Institute in Boston, and his father was a scholar and a musician.
-Yen joined a Chinatown gang in Boston in his early years.
-He was a very curious teenager who sought to exchange martial arts knowledge with people from different martial arts backgrounds, which led to him gaining profound knowledge in practical martial arts and having a reputation as a street brawler.

-Other martial arts stars such as Jackie Chan and Jet Li have also stated that Yen may be the best fighter in terms of practical combat in the Asian cinematic universe.
+Other martial arts film stars like Jackie Chan and Jet Li have stated that Yen may be the best fighter in terms of practical combat in East Asian cinema.

-World class fighters, such as former Strikeforce Middleweight Champion Cung Le and former World Boxing Heavyweight Champion Mike Tyson, who have worked with Donnie Yen in the films Bodyguards and Assassins and Ip Man 3, respectively, have both claimed that Yen is an incredible martial artist and would do well in authentic combat.
+World class fighters, such as former Strikeforce Middleweight Champion Cung Le and former World Boxing Heavyweight Champion Mike Tyson, who have worked with Yen in the films Bodyguards and Assassins and Ip Man 3, respectively, have both claimed that Yen is an incredible martial artist and would do well in authentic combat.
 While filming Ip Man 3, crew members were worried that Tyson, who had been a professional boxer, would accidentally injure Yen.
 However, it was ultimately Yen who fractured Tyson's finger while using his elbow to block Tyson's punches.
 Tyson insisted on finishing the scene before he was treated in hospital.

+In 2019, he was inducted into the Martial Arts History Museum Hall of Fame.

 Action choreography

-Donnie Yen was considered one of the premiere action choreographers in the world, having been invited by Hollywood to choreograph blockbusters such as Blade II, Highlander: Endgame, and Shanghai Knights.
-In Asia, he is the action choreographer for most of his movies and has won multiple awards for his action choreography.
+Yen was considered one of the premiere action choreographers in the world, having been invited by Hollywood to choreograph blockbusters such as Blade II, Highlander: Endgame, and Shanghai Knights.
+Throughout the East Asian cinematic universe, he remained the principal action choreographer for most of his movies and has won multiple awards for his action choreography.